Standards-Based Gradebook Setup

 • All skills currently linked to a course will be shown in the gradebook.

-• All skills currently linked to a course will be shown on the report card unless you choose to exclude skills without any marks when you print the report card (choose the report parameter to only include skills with marks).
+• All skills currently linked to a course will be shown on the report card but you have the option to exclude unused skills when you print the report card (choose the report parameter to only include skills with marks).

 Standards-Based Report Card Example